-VENICE — The Los Angeles Rams and Los Angeles Charges have made NFL history by being the first and second teams to sponsor an LGBTQ pride event.
+VENICE BEACH — The Los Angeles Rams and Los Angeles Charges have made NFL history by being the first and second teams to sponsor an LGBTQ pride event.

 The Rams is a sponsor of Venice Pride by adopting all 14 blue lights in the “C” letter of the “Venice” sign near the Boardwalk that will illuminate the rainbow LGBTQ pride colors during June.

 “We are thrilled the Los Angeles Rams has chosen our celebration to make this welcome and historic overture of inclusion to the LGBT community,” said Grant Turck, co-founder and executive director of Venice Pride, said in a statement.
 “It’s great for Venice, for the Rams’ organization and for the LGBT community.

 “Hopefully this is the beginning of even bolder outreach efforts to our diverse community,” Turck said.